SketchUp: Go

+SketchUp Go does not include the desktop modeler, a downloadable application that can be used offline.
+Currently, only Pro and Studio plans feature this modeler.

+SketchUp Go does not support extensions.

 Free

 In November 2017, SketchUp Free was released as a web-based application which replaces SketchUp Make.
 Drawings can be saved to the cloud, saved locally as a native SKP file, or exported as an STL file.
-Compared to Make, SketchUp Free does not support extensions, creation and editing of materials.
+Compared to Make, SketchUp Free does not support extensions, creation, and editing of materials.
 The product is not for commercial use.

 License

 On June 4, 2020, Trimble announced that SketchUp would transition to a subscription business model.
-After November 4, 2020, SketchUp no longer sells perpetual licenses and maintenance & support plans.
+Since November 4, 2020, SketchUp no longer sells perpetual licenses and maintenance & support plans.

 3D Warehouse

 3D Warehouse is an open library in which SketchUp users may upload and download 3D models to share.
-The models can be downloaded right into the program without anything having to be saved onto your computer's storage.
+The models can be downloaded right into the program.
 File sizes of the models can be up to 50 MB.
-Anyone can make, modify and re-upload content to and from the 3D warehouse free of charge.
-All the models in 3D Warehouse are free, so anyone can download files for use in SketchUp or even other software such as AutoCAD, Revit and ArchiCAD - all of which have apps allowing the retrieval of models from 3D Warehouse.
 Since 2014 Trimble has launched a new version of 3D Warehouse where companies may have an official page with their own 3D catalog of products.
-Trimble is currently investing in creating 3D developer partners in order to have more professionally modeled products available in 3D Warehouse.
-According to the Trimble, 3D Warehouse is the most popular 3D content site on the web.
-SketchUp designers may visit 3D Warehouse to discover new products or for inspiration when designing their own.

 Patents

-SketchUp holds U.S. Patent 6,628,279, granted in September 2003, on its "Push/Pull" technology.
+SketchUp holds U.S. Patent 6,628,279, granted in September 2003, expired in 2021, on its "Push/Pull" technology.

 Software extensions

 SketchUp 4 and later support software extensions written in the Ruby programming language, which add specialized functionality.
 Many such extensions are available to others on the Trimble Extension Warehouse and many other 3rd party websites as well.
 SketchUp has a Ruby console, an environment which allows experimentation with Ruby.

+Some extension plugins for Sketchup are Enscape, Modelur, Sefaira, OpenStudio, V-Ray, Lumion.

-SketchUp Free, the web-based version, does not support extensions which severely limits the functionality of the tool.
+SketchUp Free, the web-based version, does not support extensions, which severely limits the functionality of the tool.

 File formats

 SketchUp supports its own .skp file extension.

-It supports the following 3D modeling formats: .3DS, .DAE, .DEM, .DDF, .DXF, .DWG, .IFC (.IFCZIP), .KMZ, .STL, PDF (Mac Only).
+It supports the following 3D modeling formats: .3DS, .DAE, .DEM, .DDF, .DXF, .DWG, .glTF,.IFC (.IFCZIP), .KMZ, .STL, .PDF.